ovn-org/ovn-kubernetes/README.md

 each VM/host that he plans to run his containers.

 Installing Open vSwitch is out of scope of this documentation.
-You can read [INSTALL.md] for that.
+You can read [INSTALL.rst] for that.
 That documentation inturn links to platform specific installations.
 If you use packages to install OVS, you should install both OVS and OVN related packages.
 You can also read the following quick-start quide for Ubuntu that installs OVS and OVN from source:  [INSTALL.UBUNTU.md]